Currently in furlough while we are eating our lunches at home, the Tupperware Sandwich Keeper is a survivor, a classic, and a hero.

-Tupperware is keen on coining new names for its products.
-I have a soft spot for the Eleganzia range, which I always say in RuPaul's voice, but the Bake 2 Basics range is one pun too many for me.
-And there is a lot of 'n': Grab'n'Cut (scissors), Heat'n'Serve (microwave dish), and Sip'n'Care (baby's cup).
+Tupperware loves coining new names for its product ranges.
+I have a soft spot for the Eleganzia range, which I always say in RuPaul's voice, but the "Bake 2 Basics" range was always one pun too many for me.
+And there is a lot of 'n': Grab'n'Cut, Mix 'n' Stor, Slice 'n' Star,

 Don't underestimate the Sandwich Keeper.
 It is beautifully designed.
-There is no seal to store (or lose), because it is attached, which is a blessing.
+There is no seal to store (or lose), because it is attached, and that's a blessing.
 The Sandwich Keeper's compactness, slim with the rounded edges, is very pleasing on the eye and in the hand.
-It is a minor feat of engineering too, with what Tupperware grandly calls a "living hinge", all moulded from one piece of plastic.
+It is a minor feat of engineering too, with what Tupperware rather grandly calls a "living hinge", all moulded from one piece of plastic.
 There are no separate pieces to fall apart, get lost, or harbour crumbs or germs.
 The clasp is also integral, and will not pop open when carried.

 A nice feature is that it is designed with a proper top and bottom.
 The bottom has four little feet that keep it slightly raised above the counter top to avoid scratches.
 According to my product guide from Tupperware HQ, the sandwich icon etched on the top of the Keeper adds "a touch of humour", which even I admit might be pushing it a bit.

-Classic Sandwich Keeper in my shop
+- Classic Sandwich Keeper in "Tang"

 Share this post